napalm-automation/napalm-yang/docs/developers/parsers/examples_list.rst

               '#standalone': true
             # other data relevant to the interface

-This means that to parse the interfaces, we only have to advance to the ``interface`` key and map the keys to the YANG model key and get the block for further processing.
+This means that to parse the interfaces we only have to advance to the ``interface`` key and map the keys to the YANG model key and get the block for further processing.